CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 | repeat | (optional) Value: `[ n1, n2 ]`.
 Spawn item randomly between `n1` and `n2` times.
 Only makes sense if the coordinates are random.
 Example: `[ 1, 3 ]` - repeat 1-3 times.

-### "square"
+### Set things in a "square"

-Define a square of things.

 - Requires "square" type, and opposite corners at "x", "y" and "x2", "y2"
 - For "square" type "radiation", requires "amount"
 - For other types, requires "id" of terrain, furniture, or trap

-The "square" arguments are exactly the same as for "line", but "x", "y" and "x2", "y2" define opposite corners
+The "square" arguments are the same as for "line", but "x", "y" and "x2", "y2" define opposite corners.

 Example:
 ```json